Maksim Kabakou - Fotolia

 - Approaches to effective web security.

-Setting up a DMZ [demilitarised zone] is almost a prerequisite for contemporary business operations, thus putting a firewall between the server and outside network and another firewall between the server and the internal network.
+Setting up a DMZ [demilitarised ] is almost a prerequisite for contemporary business operations, thus putting a firewall between the server and outside network and another firewall between the server and the internal network.
 This allows the organisation’s critical, internal-only facing apps to be protected, while external communications with the relevant apps are enabled.

 Encrypting data, both when it is in transit and being stored, is key, and its importance will grow with the adoption of GDPR in 2018.
 Similarly, encrypting the hard drives of corporate laptops minimises breaches if they are lost or stolen.